micmejia/bible-dump/AMPC/Matthew/Matt 10.md

 It is sufficient for the disciple to be like his teacher, and the servant _or_ slave like his master.
-If they have called the Master of the house Beelzebub [[^i]master of the dwelling], how much more will they speak evil of those of His household.
+If they have called the Master of the house Beelzebub [master of the dwelling], how much more will they speak evil of those of His household.